A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane looked at Wedge Antilles in wonder.

 "Give it a try?
 You seemed to have forgotten an important lesson, master Wedge Antilles.
 Luke has told me, that a Jedi never tries, he does or he doesn't.
-To try is never an option."
+To try is never an option.
+It's allowing you to be failing."

 Flabbergasted Wedge Antilles looked at Liane who looked at him with a teasing look and laughed.
 Leia started to laugh too, but Liane's remark seemed to upset Ian and Yarmod.
 However Wedge started to laugh too.